 How do you get ready for a natural disaster?
 Prepare.
 Prepare.
 Prepare.

-The good news is that catastrophes can be averted.
-“Adaptation doesn’t have to be fear-based,” says David Azevedo, associate state director, of AARP California (opens in new tab).
+“Adaptation doesn’t have to be fear-based,” says David Azevedo, associate state director, of AARP California.
 Start now with a plan that you can implement gradually.
 The AARP, Federal Emergency Management Agency (FEMA), Centers for Disease Control and Prevention (CDC), Ready.gov, the Red Cross, as well as many others, offer detailed checklists of how to prepare for disasters and weather-related emergencies.